stratumn/sdk-js/README.md

 - `data`: (optional) some data related to the pull transfer,
 - `prevLink` or `traceId`.

-The Sdk will return the new state object the trace is now in.
+The Sdk will return the new state object of the trace.
 The shape of this object is the same as explained [previously](#creating-a-new-trace).

+Notes:

+- The `data` object argument is optional.
+When it is provided, it is a free form object that will not be validated against a JSON schema.

 ### Trace stages